Yellowstone Horse Highlights

 One night is spent in tents on privately owned land where the land owner acts as campground host.
 We will be provided with access to running potable water and private outhouses or flushing toilets.

 Six nights are spent in tents in public “front country” campgrounds where we have pre-assigned campsites with neighbors and campground hosts nearby, running potable water, and private outhouses or flushing toilets.

-Four nights are spent in tents in wilderness “back country” areas where we will purify our water before drinking and learn and practice basic Leave No Trace camping skills such as how to select a campsite, how to go to the bathroom, and how to keep clean outdoors.
-ALL backcountry campsites in this itinerary have an outhouse available to us.
+Four nights are spent in tents in wilderness “backcountry” areas where we will purify our water before drinking and learn to practice basic Leave No Trace camping skills such as how to select a campsite, how to go to the bathroom, and how to keep clean outdoors.

 Why Choose This Trip

-Campers who love horses but also want to go rafting, swimming, river floating and explore Yellowstone Country will automatically love this camp.
+Campers who love horses but also want to go rafting, swimming, river floating, and explore Yellowstone Country will be sure to love this camp.
 There are adventures around every bend with the added bonus of caring for your very own horse in a wilderness setting for 5 days.
-From rivers, to lakes, to mountains, Yellowstone Horseback Adventure camp will give campers a variety of outdoor settings in which they can fall in love with the natural world!
+From rivers, to lakes, to mountains, Yellowstone Horse Adventure camp will give girls a variety of outdoor settings in which they can fall in love with the natural world!
 Limited to 12 campers in the group.